View of the Munich Trade Fair Centre and the lake in front of it.

 If you want to go dancing, you should head to lively Club Prosecco, which you'll find on a side street off Müllerstrasse.
 There are regular Gay Schlager music parties here, but the venue also draws a crowd for its After-Oktoberfest, Easter and Christmas events.
 The Blitz Music Club, found on the same island as the Deutsches Museum, is very LGBTQ*-friendly – and its top-notch line-up makes it one of the most popular techno clubs in the city, where revellers can party until dawn.
 There are no limits on the outrageousness of outfits at the Blitz – you can even go topless if you like.
 Though there are always gay and lesbian clubbers here, the venue also holds two monthly events which are especially geared towards the LGBTQ* scene: Playground and Cruise.

 As well as the many clubs which are part of Munich's LGBTQ* scene, there are also various regular club nights which take place in different venues around the city.
 One relative newcomer to the scene is Lovers Munich, a young party collective whose regular balls – which include dance contests and dressing-up events – are very popular.
 If the Lovers aren't in residence at the Senatore Bar or Utopia, you can probably spot these living works of art wandering around the Kunst Block Balve art and cultural venue.
 This is where the collective organises its regular CREAM event, Munich’s first sex-positive party.
-And of course, let’s not forget Jenny tanzt, Munich's largest gay party which takes place every few weeks in the Oberangertheater or in the Isarpost!
-You can dance the night away to pop and Schlager hits here – but we recommend you arrive early, as these parties are always popular.
 The drag scene is also well represented in Munich.
 The performances of Vicky Voyage, Ruby Tuesday and other drag artists, who entertain the audience with comedy, revues, drag shows and readings, have become legendary.

 The NY Club is another firm fixture on the gay club scene, as it is Munich's only exclusively gay club.
 Freddie Mercury has danced here!
 The crowd is very young, especially on Fridays, and the music is poppy.
 Saturdays draw a somewhat older crowd, as the DJ plays house and electro music.
 Just a stone's throw away, LGBTQ* parties are held every first Friday of the month at the Palais Bar & Club.
 For after-hours drinks, you can head to Pimpernel, which is open daily and plays house and techno.
 Although it is not explicitly a gay venue, the club is extremely LGBTQ*-friendly.